hyttmi/cellframe-masternode-webui/README.md

   - `network_info.fee_wallet_tokens`: A dict of token balances in the network's fee wallet
   - `network_info.first_signed_blocks`: The number of first signed blocks
   - `network_info.general_node_info`: Returns the output from `cellframe-node-cli node dump -<network>`
-  - `network_info.node_data`: Returns a dict containing information about your node (like private key hash, stake transaction hash etc.)
+  - `network_info.node_data`: Returns a dict containing information about all network nodes
   - `network_info.rewards`: A dictionary of all rewards
   - `network_info.signed_blocks_today`: The number of blocks signed today
   - `network_info.state`: The current state of the node in network